SaladTechnologies/salad-kitchen-docs/content/docs/guides/getting-started/Redeeming-your-First-Reward.md

 You can find additional information on purchasing rewards [here](/docs/Guides/Using-the-Salad-App/124-how-to-make-a-purchase).

-Now that you've obtained your first reward, you can optimise Salad and your PC to Chop even more Salad Balance.
+Now that you've obtained your first reward, you can optimize Salad and your PC to Chop even more Salad Balance.
 Check out our guides on this topic in [Getting Jobs](/docs/Guides/Getting-Jobs/326-workload-preferences).